 Look at the Future

 Looking at the future includes thinking about where your company will be financially, not just what you’ll provide.
-Startups rely on the financial support that makes them… well, start up.
+Startups rely on the financial support that makes them… well, start-ups.
 If you don’t plan ahead enough, you could hit zero before your product or service even makes it into public hands.
 To track whether your plans are working or not, companies can follow a certain process flow that’s built based on your needs and goals.
 Laying the groundwork for your startup involves solid financial planning, investment building, and precise bookkeeping.
 To avoid huge expenses at the beginning, tools like Excel are cheap alternatives and valuable for projecting revenues.
 For example, employing an Excel bookkeeping guide simplifies financial tracking, transaction recording, and maintaining overall startup financial health.
 Hiring an accountant to plan your finances is often worth the investment.
 To ensure that your accountant has the correct knowledge and accounting skills to perform their job, it is recommended for potential candidates to complete the quickbooks online testing, which showcases their accounting skills and who is most suitable for the role.
 You can also look into financial management tools such as FreshBooks and Gusto for help keeping up with daily expenses.

 Funding your startup can be one of the biggest hurdles you must jump over before your grand opening.
 There are tried-and-true ways to gain financial momentum, such as seeking a small business bank loan or line of credit.
-Before committing to any loans, consider using this business loan calculator to evaluate potential repayment amounts However, the bank may require you put up significant collateral with your existing assets.
+Before committing to any loans, consider using this business loan calculator to evaluate potential repayment amounts However, the bank may require you to put up significant collateral with your existing assets.
 You’ll also be subject to interest fees and debt repayment plans.
 It’s crucial while managing these funds to avoid pitfalls such as using a company card fraudulently.
 Misusing company funds can lead not only to legal repercussions but also lasting damage to your reputation.
 Always ensure that every financial transaction aligns perfectly with the law as well as ethical guidelines.

 Build a Prototype